thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 <input type="text">
 ```

 Remember when we talked about semantic HTML?
-We also have semantic `<input>` types that help describe the kind nature of the input.
+We also have semantic `<input>` types that help describe the nature of the input.
 Aside from `type="text"`, there's also the following textual controls.

 ```html
 <input type="email">